-The applicant, , owner of percent interest in the instant applic ation her eby disclaims the terminal part of the statutory term of any patent granted on the instant application v vhich wo uld extend beyond the expiration date of the f ull statut ory term of any patent granted on pending g refere nce application Number, filed on , as the term of any paten t granted on said reference application may be shorte ned by any terminal disclaimer filed prior to the grant of of any pat ent on the pending reference application.
+The applicant,, owner of percent interest in the instant application hereb disclaims the terminal part of the statutory term of an patent granted on the instant application which would extend beyond the expiration date of the full statutor term of any patent granted on pending reference application Number, filed o , as the term of any patent granted of said reference application may be shortened by an terminal disclaimer filed prior to the grant of any pater on the pending reference application.

 The applicant of the instant application waives the right to separately enforce any patent granted on the instant application and any patent granted on the reference application.
-The applicant of the instant application hereby agrees that any patent granted on the instant application and any patent granted on the reference application shall be enforceable only for and during such period that any patent granted on the instant application and any patent granted on the reference application are not separately enforced.
-The waiver, and this agreement, run with any patent granted on the instant application and any patent granted on the reference application, and are binding upon the applicant of the instant application, its successors, or assigns.
+The applicant of the instant application hereby agrees that any patent granted on the instant application shall be enforceable only for and during such period that any patent granted on the instant application and any patent granted on the reference application are not separately enforced.
+The waiver, and this agreement, run with any patent granted on the instant application and are binding upon the applicant of the instant application, its successors, or assigns.